-- 1. While conducting a trip, the teacher, employee or agent of the school shall have the school's first aid kit in his/her possession or immediately available.
+- Education Code 35330) 11.
+Parents shall be notified in advance of all Field Trips to allow time for financial planning and gathering of supplies.
+Guidelines for costs and timelines shall be designated by Administration.
+12. Regarding the 8th Grade Field Trip: the total length of the trip is not to exceed seven days, Ideally, it is arranged so that the trip only involves five school days and students have one day rest before returning to school.
+The principal has discretion to approve the dates and length of the trip, within these parameters.
+Class parents do not attend this trip unless no other suitable chaperones can be found, and then with the principal's approval. fety and First Aid1.
+While conducting a trip, the teacher, employee or agent of the school shall have the school's first aid kit in his/her possession or immediately available.
 (CA Education Code 32040, 32041).
 All chaperones and students will be made aware of the designated person holding the first aid kit.
-All emergency contact information, medical information, allergy, and diet restrictions shall be kept accessible and immediately available by the teacher, employee, or agent of the school. - 2.
-Any field trip into an area which is commonly known to be infested by poisonous snakes shall have a teacher, employee, or agent of the school who has completed a course in first aid, certified by the American Red Cross, which emphasizes the treatment of snake bites (CA Education Code 32043).
-All students and adults on the trip shall be informed of the attending adult(s) who is First Aid Certified. - 3.
-Before trips of more than one day, the teacher shall discuss with staff, parent/guardians and students related rules for the trip.
-For chaperones that will assist in supervising students on the trip, the teacher will also hold a meeting to explain how to keep appropriate groups together and what to do if an emergency occurs.
+All emergency contact information, medical information, allergy, and diet restrictions shall be kept accessible and immediately available by the teacher, employce, or agent of the school.
+2. Any field trip into an area which is commonly known to be infested by poisonous snakes shall have a teacher, employce, or agent of the attending adult(s) who is First Aid Certified.
+3. Before trips of more than one day, the teacher shall discuss with staff, parent/guardians and students related rules for the trip.
+For chaperones that will assist in supervising students on the trip, the teacher will be in charge of all aspects of the trip. - emergency occurs.
 The teacher will be in charge of all aspects of the trip.